-Sword Art Online is an adaptation of the manga of the same name.
+Sword Art Online is an anime adaptation of the manga of the same name.
 You can find it on Netflix.
 It’s English dubbed too, for fans who prefer dubbed over subtitles.
 There are 25 episodes available right now.
 The first half takes place in a virtual world called Sword Art Online (SAO) and the second half takes place in a virtual world called ALfheim Online.
 The first half is much more teen friendly than the second half if you’re worried about that kind of thing.
-However during the second half, it gets disturbing towards the end.
-Trigger Warning: Rape-y Behavior.
+However during the second half, it gets disturbing towards the end (trigger warning for attempted sexual assault).

 Brief intro: Sword Art Online takes place in the near future.
-It’s a Virtual Reality Massive Multiplayer Online Role-Playing Game (VRMMORPG) in which players use Nerve Gear, a virtual reality helmet that allows players to use their five senses to experience the game and control their in-game characters with their brains.
+The game called Sword Art Online (SAO) is a virtual reality massive multiplayer online role-playing game (known as VRMMORPG) in which players use Nerve Gear, a virtual reality helmet that allows players to use their five senses to experience the game and control their in-game characters with their minds.